FISH—in Plant Chromosomes

 Abstract

-With the advent of fluorescence in situ hybridization (FISH) methods since the 1980s-1990s, we have rapidly gained insights into the structure, organization and evolution of plant genomes [1,2].
-The potential of molecular cytogenetics was also recognized in the plant breeding sector, often with a focus on hybridization, introgressions and chromosomal additions.
+The potential of molecular cytogenetics was recognized in the plant breeding sector, often with a focus on hybridization, introgressions and chromosomal additions.
 Now, with the advances in long-read sequencing and with the new genome-editing techniques in place, the plant cytogenetics field is repositioning itself at the interface between microscopy and genomics.
-FISH methods are more relevant than ever, for example to better resolve the inaccessible, repetitive genome fraction [3], the genomes’ three-dimensional organization [4,5], but also to identify chromosomes [6], assess haplotypes, predict recombination [7], and to determine genomic variation among individuals [8].
-On top, FISH may also assist the synthetic genomics field seeking to steer chromosome mutations and to build artificial chromosomes [9,10].
-Nevertheless, the application of FISH to plant chromosomes remains challenging.
+Fluorescence in situ hybridization (FISH) methods are more relevant than ever, for example to better resolve the inaccessible, repetitive genome fraction, the genomes’ three-dimensional organization, but also to identify chromosomes, assess haplotypes, predict recombination, and determine genomic variation among individuals.
+As most FISH experiments require spreads of mitotic chromosomes, typically, dividing plant cells are harvested.
+In plants, mitotic cells occur in the meristems, out of which the root apical meristems are best accessible.
+Hence, the wide majority of plant cytogenetics labs uses root tip tissues to prepare mitotic chromosomes, with primary roots being especially serviceable.

 Details